 Both of my parents worked while I was growing up.
 My Mother paid a teenager to walk me to school – but only in first grade – and I came home to an empty house.

 My parents and our surviving relatives and friends in Montreal formed a close-knit community and spoke openly about their experiences whenever they got together on weekends and holidays.
 There was no way I could escape wondering about the Holocaust.
 Why?
 Who?
 How?

 My search and struggles continue to this day.
-As a retired psychotherapist, I have come to realize that none of us escape the inherited bonds of our particular family history, whether it be the sequelae of slavery, or residential school, or the predatory governments of Africa or the Middle East, or merely the fault lines of poverty, all of us must wrestle with how these legacies impact us, even across generations.
+As a retired psychotherapist, I have come to realize that none of us escape the inherited bonds of our particular family history, whether it be the sequelae of slavery, residential school, the predatory governments of Africa or the Middle East, or merely the fault lines of poverty, all of us must wrestle with how these legacies impact us, even across generations.

 However, we are also members of our contemporary local and international environments.
-Holocaust Remembrance Day is significant because it creates an opportunity for governments and institutions, locally and worldwide, to reflect upon the choices of individuals and governments that allowed this genocide to unfold and to remember, to honour the victims, and to commit to educating about the root causes of hatred to prevent future atrocities from happening.
+Holocaust Remembrance Day is significant because it creates an opportunity for governments and institutions, locally and worldwide, to reflect upon the choices of individuals and governments that allowed this genocide to unfold and to remember, honour the victims, and commit to educating about the root causes of hatred to prevent future atrocities from happening.

 Cover photo: Survivors from Poland disembark the US Military Ship "S. S. General Sturgis" as they arrived in Canada on March 28, 1949.
 Photo courtesy of the Montreal Holocaust Memorial Centre, Montreal)